 Looking for the perfect gift for a music major in your life?
 We’ve identified 12 gifts–be it graduation, birthdays or Christmas–that are sure to resonate with these artistic souls.

-3. Music stand upgrade – Most music students have cheap, flimsy folding music stands without much room for books.
+Most music students have cheap, flimsy folding music stands without much room for books.
 If he or she aspires to teach or perform full time, eventually a sturdier stand will be required.
-We recommend Musician’s Gear Deluxe Conductor Music Stand, which gets a perfect 5/5 score for its durability while still being fold-able.
+We recommend this Peak stand, which gets a great rating for durability while still being fold-able.

-4. Baton & case – In the life of a music student, a baton will inevitably be required.
+In the life of a music student, a baton will inevitably be required.
 Giving a music major his or her first baton is a special gift, one that shows that you not only value her interest in music, but what she aspires to become.
 It’s a gift you’ll be remembered for.
-We recommend the Mollard S14.
-Also consider getting a case to come with it.
+We recommend this attractive rosewood baton and case set.

-9. Musical note necklace – Help your musician show her love of music with a tasteful, silver treble clef necklace.
+Help your musician show her love of music with a cool looking musical tie.
 Great for both special occasions like concerts, recitals or even everyday use.

 A microphone will capture your musician’s playing for posterity, while also adding a fun new dimension to practicing.
 Recording oneself is a great way to improve playing.
 Just connect the microphone to the computer, download Audacity software (it’s free), and you’re on your way.

 The History Of Classical Music In 24 Hours – This well-priced 24-CD set offers a comprehensive overview of classical music, from music of the middle ages to Brahms to Schoenberg.
 You’ll be the first person to say “I know that piece!”

 She’ll love this tastefully designed musical scarf.
 Available in six different color styles, pick out just the right fit for your musician.